wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/03-Advanced-Blocks/02-Nested-Blocks.md

 />
 ```

-Update your `InnerBlocks` component to include this template, and when you add the block to a post or page, the specified blocks will be automatically added to the block.
+Update your `InnerBlocks` component to include this template, and when you add the block to a post or page, the specified blocks will be automatically added to your block.

 ## Setting a default block